 In their predictions about the overall impact of takeover defenses on shareholder wealth, the managerial entrenchment and shareholder interest hypotheses are mutually exclusive: either takeover defenses add value or subtract value, on average.
 Therein lies the takeover defense puzzle.
 The puzzle is that, despite decades of research and numerous investigations, there has been little convergence among research findings to refute the managerial entrenchment or shareholders interest hypothesis in favor of the other.
 As noted by Burkart and Panunzi (2006, p.
-25) "Indeed, there is still little consensus about the effects of takeover defences on shareholder wealth, despite the large number of papers on this topic.
+25) "Indeed, there is still little consensus about the effects of takeover defences on shareholder wealth, despite the large number of papers on this topic."
 In another survey of the literature, Straska and Waller (2014, p.
 941) observe that: ". . .
 [E]vent studies have been largely inconclusive in determining how antitakeover provisions impact shareholder wealth."

-4.b.
+4.2.
 Heterogeneous effects and the value reversal hypothesis

 An appealing explanation for the takeover defense puzzle is that takeover defenses have heterogeneous effects on firm value depending on the specific type of defense, firm and industry characteristics, or when the defense is deployed.
 Bebchuk (2005), for example, proposes that different types of takeover defenses affect firm value in different ways.
-Cremers et al. (2016) argue more specifically that defenses that require shareholder approval (such as supermajority vote provisions and classified boards) tend to increase value, while defenses that do not require shareholder approval (such as poison pills and golden parachutes) tend to decrease value.
+Cremers, Masconale, and Sepe (2016) argue more specifically that defenses that require shareholder approval (such as supermajority vote provisions and classified boards) tend to increase value, while defenses that do not require shareholder approval (such as poison pills and golden parachutes) tend to decrease value.

-Several researchers (e.g., McWilliams, 1990; Brickley et al., 1994; Cremers et al. 2008) propose that the effects of a takeover defense depend on firm characteristics.
-Johnson et al. (2015) show that takeover defenses are more common at IPO firms that are most likely to benefit from takeover defenses' abilities to bond their contractual guarantees to important counterparties such as large customers and strategic partners.
-Similarly, Cen et al. (2016) find that defenses are valuable among mature companies that have important counterparty relationships.
-Cremers et al. (2017), Daines et al. (2021), and Field and Lowry (2022) find that classified boards tend to add value among firms whose values rely heavily on innovation and stakeholder relationships, and firms that are characterized by high information asymmetry regarding long-term investments.
+Several researchers (e.g., McWilliams, 1990; Brickley, Coles, and Terry, 1994; Cremers, Nair, and Peyer, 2008) propose that the effects of a takeover defense depend on firm characteristics.
+Johnson, Karpoff, and Yi (2015) show that takeover defenses are more common at IPO firms that are most likely to benefit from takeover defenses' abilities to bond their contractual guarantees to important counterparties such as large customers and strategic partners.
+Similarly, Cen, Dasgupta, and Sen (2016) find that defenses are valuable among mature companies that have important counterparty relationships.
+Cremers, Litov and Sepe (2017), Daines, Li, and Wang (2021), and Field and Lowry (2022) find that classified boards tend to add value among firms whose values rely heavily on innovation and stakeholder relationships, and firms that are characterized by high information asymmetry regarding long-term investments.
 These findings imply that, for some firms, the benefits of takeover defenses exceed the costs.
-The benefits accrue particularly to firms that rely on important stakeholder relationships and long-term investments, both of which could be upset if the firm is acquired, and its operating strategy changed.
+The benefits accrue particularly to firms that rely on important stakeholder relationships and long-term investments, both of which could be upset if the firm is acquired and its operating strategy changed.

-Firm age appears to be a particularly important firm characteristic, as classified boards and dual class share structures tend to add value for young firms and decrease value for older firms.
 More generally, Johnson, Karpoff, and Yi (2022) argue that takeover defenses confer specific benefits and costs that change with the firm's life cycle.
 In particular, (a) defenses convey benefits that decline and costs that increase as a firm matures, and (b) takeover defenses are sticky, so firms tend not to shed them even when they become costly.
-This value reversal hypothesis implies that defenses add value when a firm is young and decrease value as the firm ages.
+This "value reversal hypothesis" implies that defenses add value when a firm is young and decrease value as the firm ages.